gaurav-bhardwaj29/ipc/README.md

 A scrapebook implementation of various Inter-Process Communication concepts in C.
-It serves as an educational resource and follows [!Beej's guide](https://beej.us/guide/bgipc)
+It serves as an educational resource and follows [Beej's guide](https://beej.us/guide/bgipc)